Staff & Directors

 Assistant Director

-Darcey began her career at Sangamon as an unsuspecting Arts and Crafts counselor in 1998 after graduating with a degree in Psychology from Bates College.
-Little did anyone suspect that more than twenty years later she would be sharing the running of the entire place!
-After a brief year at Camp Betsey Cox in their leadership and pottery programs, Darcey headed west to Seattle where she worked as a fundraiser for non profits before switching gears and earning a degree in Culinary Arts from the Art Institute of Seattle, leading to work as a professional chef.
-Her path then led to a return to Sangamon as our head Chef in 2005.
+Darcey began her career at Sangamon as an Arts and Crafts counselor in 1998 after graduating with a degree in Psychology from Bates College.
+In 2000, she worked at Camp Betsey Cox in their leadership and pottery programs.
+Afterwards, Darcey headed west to Seattle where she earned a degree in Culinary Arts from the Art Institute of Seattle.
+Her path led to a return to Sangamon as our head Chef in 2005.

 Contact Us